 Increased and more intense sunlight will increase the chances of blanket weed occurring.
 You can combat this by removing as much as possible by hand and using Barley Straw suspended in the water.

 Green water is another problem that arises when there's lots of sunlight.
 Make sure your UV Clarifier is working to full effect.
 The UV lamp will need to be at full strength, if it's over 12 months old it should be replaced as the UV output will have diminished.

 You should also remove any dead foliage from aquatic plants and water lilies, if they are not removed these will pollute the water when breaking down over time.
 To reduce the amount of future dead foliage, cut back any marginal plants which have grown out of hand.

 As the temperature rises, especially on very hot days, oxygen levels in the pond water will begin to drop, this could lead to problems for aquatic life.
-Decreased oxygen levels in the water can cause shortened life, fatalities and possibly stress.
+Decreased oxygen levels in the water can cause shortened life, fatalities, and possibly stress.

-Solar air and fountain pumps operate when when the sun is shining and then go off at sunset.
+Solar air and fountain pumps operate when the sun is shining and then go off at sunset.
 As there are no running costs, no wonder these are an increasingly popular option.